kyang5/coursedescriptions/source/courses/graduate-courses.rst

 .. note::

-   Looking for current syllabi?
+   Looking for the current syllabi?
 See :ref:`syllabi`.

-   Looking for old syllabi?
+   Looking for an old syllabi?
 See :ref:`legacy_syllabi`

 .. toctree::
    :maxdepth: 1